 Canadian-Italian soprano Aviva Fortunata, named twice as one of CBC’s Top 30 Canadian Classical Artists Under 30, is earning international attention with her “velvety timbre”, “gleaming tone”, and voice “of diva soprano quality and strength.”
 To great acclaim, she stepped in last-minute to replace an ailing colleague in the title role of Norma at The Dallas Opera, securing the bel canto heroine as one of Ms. Fortunata’s signature roles.

-In the 2022/23 season, Ms. Fortunata makes her role and company debut with Sarasota Opera as Elvira in Verdi's Ernani and joins the Metropolitan Opera roster covering Elettra in Idomeneo and Donna Anna in their new production of Don Giovanni.
-In the fall of 2023, Ms. Fortunata will make a thrilling role debut as Sieglinde in Die Walküre with Pacific Opera Victoria.
+In the 2022/23 season, Ms. Fortunata made her role and company debut with Sarasota Opera as Elvira in Verdi's Ernani and joined the Metropolitan Opera roster covering Elettra in Idomeneo and Donna Anna in their new production of Don Giovanni.
+In the fall of 2023, Additionally, she appeared in concert with the Victoria Symphony for a series of summer performances.
+During the 2023/24 season, Ms. Fortunata will make a thrilling role debut as Sieglinde in Die Walküre with Pacific Opera Victoria and return to Sarasota Opera in the title role of Verdi's Luisa Miller.

 Ms. Fortunata’s 2020/21 season saw her as Donna Anna in Pacific Opera Victoria’s Don Giovanni and Hanna Glawari in Calgary Opera’s The Merry Widow.
 She also made her l’Orchestre symphonique de Québec debut in a concert called "Merveilleuse Aviva Fortunata" singing works by Beethoven, Strauss, and Bellini.